 In Royal Greenwich, we have a Families and Adolescent Support Service that uses a systemic approach to offer support.
-The Royal Greenwich Families and Adolescent Support Service(FaASS) is a goal orientated service that will work with the full range of issues within a family to ensure the smallest group of professionals are involved in the child and family's life and that relationships can be built and nurtured.
-It works collaboratively with families, who identify their own needs and goals.
+The Royal Greenwich Families and Adolescent Support Service (FaASS) work collaboratively with families who identify their own needs and goals.
+The service work with the full range of issues within the family to ensure that their relationships can be built and nurtured and impact outcomes for the child and family.

-The Families and Adolescent Support Service works systemically with all members of the family.
+The Families and Adolescent Support Service work systemically with all members of the family.
 This means that issues are seen as being caused and maintained in the 'system' due to unhelpful relational dynamics and ongoing interactions.
 Solutions can therefore be created and maintained by individuals within the system by changing how they communicate and interact with other members of the system.